hanhy06/embellish_chat/docs/README.md

 - **Extended Markdown-Style Chat Formatting:** Use Markdown-like styles (bold, italic, underline, strikethrough, obfuscation, color, font, url).
 Works in normal chat and whispers.

 - **Mention System:** You can mention players, teams, everyone, or here using the @ symbol.
-  If the mentioned target is online, they will receive a notification, and the message will be automatically formatted in the color of their team.
+  If the mentioned parsedMention is online, they will receive a notification, and the message will be automatically formatted in the color of their team.

 - **Metadata System:** When you hover the mouse over a message, you can see the time it was sent,